openreview/openreview/CONTRIBUTING.md

 If you have found a security vulnerability in the system, instead of opening an issue, please contact us at security@openreview.net.
 We will investigate and do our best to quickly fix the problem.

-If you have a problem with your account that requires you to share personal information such as your email or name, please contact us at info@openreview.net.
+If you have a problem with your account that requires you to share personal information such as your email or name, please [Contact Us](https://openreview.net/contact).

 If you have found a bug that does not compromise the system or its data, feel free to open an issue using the template to describe it as best as you can.